Are you planning a trip to LEGOLAND California in 2024? You’ll definitely want to read this review of the LEGOLAND Hotel Adventure Theme Room!

 Since the Park closes fairly early, it’s great to continue the fun back at the hotel for their nightly entertainment.

-Make sure to grab an entertainment schedule when you check in so you don’t miss out on character meet and greets, model building, Hero training, kids improv and more.
+Make sure to grab an entertainment schedule when you check-in so you don’t miss out on character meet and greets, model building, Hero training, kids improv, and more.
+Check the latest hotel rates.

 Here’s what we saw in October: